 In the 1990s and continuing to the present day, Donley has predominantly been concerned with the total experience of the modern city, whether Chicago or a composite of several large cities.
 His cities are active and dense, filled with scores of miniature urbanites crammed into a grid of skyscrapers, monuments, apartments, and traffic.

 In the essay "Robert Donley: Urban Problems and Social Iconography," Dr. Paul B. Jaskot writes that Donley's art "investigates the changing political and social geographies of [the modern] city."
 In Donley's art today, we see the structural changes of modern industrial urban life in the United States.

 Born in Cleveland, Ohio, Donley has lived in San Francisco, Los Angeles, Mexico City, and Chicago.
 In Chicago, he studied at the Art Institute of Chicago, where he received a B.F.A. and an M.F.A. and was a professor of art (now professor emeritus) at DePaul University.
-Recently, he migrated back to the West Coast to Portland, Oregon, where he is looking forward to seeing how his new environment will influence his art.
+In 2010, he migrated back to the West Coast to Portland, Oregon, where his art has continued to evolve.

-For detailed information about past and present shows and collections, click on the exhibitions button.
+For detailed information about past and present shows and collections, click on the CV link.

 Parts of this biography have been taken from Art in Chicago: 1945-1990, a publication of The Museum of Contemporary Art Chicago.